cofoid/dataskillscheck/sql-postgres/README.md

 * Make sure to choose “All Files” under the format section when searching for the file
 * Choose the file from the directory where you downloaded dvdrentals.tar and hit "Select"
 * You should now be able to access the dvdrentals schema.
+## MacOS
+1. Please follow the instructions here: https://www.postgresqltutorial.com/install-postgresql-macos/
+2. Restore the dvdrentals.tar database.

 # Instructions
-After installing and setting up the dvdrentals database in postgresql, please open pgAdmin to completely the following questions.
+After installing and setting up the dvdrentals database in postgresql, please open pgAdmin to complete the following questions.
 If you have any technical problems please contact the person who sent you this link.
-All answers should saved into a txt file; please only submit the SQL vode and not the output!
+All answers should saved into a txt file; please only submit the SQL code and not the output!
 ## Questions
 1. What are the email addresses of the customers who live in California?
 2. Provide a list of all movies with the actor “Nick Wahlberg”.